 And now, it's available for the every day Australian, American, or whoever you are.

 I mean, for christ sake, you can pick one up on Ebay for $20!

 Although, I wouldn't recommend it cause it's probably dodgy, it's just to show how cheap they can get.
-And if you're interested, we've reviewed the 3 best vehicle trackers that you can get right here in Australia.
+And if you're interested, we've reviewed the 3 best vehicle trackers available right now.
 Just click here to take a look.